CalculatedContent/WeightWatcher/README.md

 The testpypi version usually has the most recent updates, including experimental methods qnd bug fixes

 #### From Research to Production
-WeightWatcher is based on theoretical research (done injoint with UC Berkeley) into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
+WeightWatcher is based on theoretical research into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
 It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.

 More details and demos can be found on the [Calculated Content Blog](https://calculatedcontent.com/)